 There is one exception to the rule of doing cardio regularly.
 Your weight training can replace cardio if you do it right.

 Most bodybuilders back in the day didn't do cardio.
 They relied on workout volume, short rest periods between sets, and dieting to get to a low level of body fat.

 And that's what you would need to do to skip cardio: keep rest periods short enough during your weight training that you keep an elevated heart rate throughout the entire workout.

-But just because it looks good cosmetically doesn't always mean it's the best way!!
-Remember, health is #1!!
+Just because it looks good cosmetically doesn't always mean it's the best way!
+Remember, health is #1!